Do You Know How To Pitch To Bloggers?

 3. Make your interacting genuine and relevant.
 Don’t spam comments with irrelevant links or comments that don’t add to the conversation.

-4. Make your pitch personal showing that you’ve actually read Live Fix before and understood the purpose of the blog.
+4. Make your pitch personal showing that you’ve actually read Live Fix before and understand why I started it and what the purpose of the blog is.

 5. Think about the Readers.
 I’m always thinking about my readers and you should to.
 Whether it’s a band, an event, a new social music site or technology, it must have a human element.
 It must be helpful to my readers.
 If you’re not sure if your story is a good fit, read this.